nabto/edge-device-webrtc/README.md

 cmake --workflow --preset linux_arm64_crosscompile
 ```

-After the build the 32bit edge_device_webrtc executable is found at
+After the build, the 32-bit `edge_device_webrtc` executable is found at
-`build/linux_arm_crosscompile/install/bin/edge_device_webrtc` and the 64bit
+`build/linux_arm_crosscompile/install/bin/edge_device_webrtc` and the 64-bit
 executable can be found at
 `build/linux_arm64_crosscompile/install/bin/edge_device_webrtc`

-The resulting binary can be copied and run on Raspberry PI.
+The resulting binary can be copied and run on the Raspberry Pi.

 Alternatively, the Raspberry Pi build can of course also be done as a [general cross build](#build-using-vcpkg).